Topics Map > DNS Basics

 Infoblox Quick start

-DNS and DHCP services provided by DoIT are hosted on physical and site redundant hardware on the UW-Madison campus.
-These services are continually monitored by the DoIT NOC and other Network Services personnel.
+DNS and DHCP services are hosted on physical and site-redundant hardware on the UW-Madison campus with a 4th authoritative nameserver additionally located in New Jersey, USA.
+DNS and DHCP services are continually monitored by the DoIT NOC and other Network Services personnel.

-To request additional information or express interest in the pilot phase for DNS/DHCP self-service, please send email to email@example.com.
+To request additional information or express interest in campus DNS/DHCP services, please send email to firstname.lastname@example.org.

 Suggested first documents:

 In 2015 DoIT began a project to update campus-hosted DNS and DHCP services with goals of increased reliability, security, and to enable campus departments to manage their DNS zones and DHCP in a campus hosted and maintained service.

 The DNS/DHCP solution as provided by Infoblox was selected and campus DNS and DHCP services were migrated to the Infoblox DNS and DHCP solution in January 2016.

 Over 1500 wisc.edu zones, and more than 1900 dhcp networks are hosted in the campus Infoblox environment.
 DNS and DHCP are supported by multiple physical servers in different datacenters across campus and the US.
 Since 2016 over 50 campus groups have gained access to manipulate dns and dhcp in Infoblox via the Infoblox GUI and API.

 In March 2021, an additional step was taken to enhance DNS security.
 DNSSEC, or DNS Security Extensions, was enabled for the wisc.edu DNS zone.
 DNSSEC allows a DNS resolver to cryptographically verify the received data is accurate and has not been modified in transit.

 Campus customers can request that DNSSEC is enabled for their zone by sending email to email@example.com.
 Additionally, campus groups with DNS orDHCP assets can email firstname.lastname@example.org with any questions about infoblox.